Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

 Algorithm~\ref{alg:stiffness} summarizes the procedure of the stiffness estimation.
 Stiffness was computed over a sliding window of 16 samples at 200 Hz (80 ms), which was sufficient given that the tasks were not highly dynamic.
 Thresholds of 1 N for force and 1 Nm for moment were applied, and values below these limits were ignored to suppress phases of low interaction.

-\subsubsection{Directional adaptation}
+\subsubsection{Directional Adaptation}

-For deployment of our model in real world experiments, the energy-based estimator was extended with a directional adaptation step.
-A uniform reduction of stiffness in response to external perturbations can prevent task execution, e.g., the end-effector may stop when encountering an obstacle.
-To avoid this problem, stiffness was modulated according to the directional relevance of each axis with respect to the model-generated sZFT.
-The alignment factors below are defined relative to $\bm{p}_0$ and $\bm{u}_0 \theta_0$ contained in $\bm{e}_t$ and $\bm{e}_r$, which are outputs of the Diffusion Model.
+For deployment of our model in real-world experiments, the energy-based estimator was extended with a directional adaptation step.
+A uniform reduction of stiffness in response to external perturbations can prevent task execution, \eg the end-effector may stop when encountering an obstacle.
+To avoid this problem, stiffness was modulated according to the directional relevance of each axis with respect to the generated sZFT of the Diffusion Model.
+The alignment factors below are defined relative to $\hat{\bm{p}}_0$ and $\hat{\bm{u}}_0 \hat{\theta}_0$ contained in $\hat{\bm{e}}_t$ and $\hat{\bm{e}}_r$, which are outputs of the Diffusion Model.
 Hence, the adaptation mechanism depended critically on the reconstructed sZFT: if the nominal free-space ZFT were used directly, the alignment factors would not reflect the equilibrium under contact, and directional adaptation would fail (Section~\ref{sec:experiments}).

 For translations, the alignment factor